thedhanawada/me/index.md

 ```
 _Director of Marketing and Communications_<br>
 - Developed a marketing and brand strategy to promote Teaching for Impact in Australia and globally.
-- Developed and maintained Teaching for Impact's website
+- Implemented and maintained Teaching for Impact's website, resulting in an improved engagement rate at events
-- Planned and managed $120k AUD Google Ads Budget and oversaw the implementation of the marketing strategy
+- Planning and managing AUD 120k Google Ads budget, as well as developing marketing strategies that prove a positive increase in brand awareness
-- Developed partnerships with Google, Salesforce and Canva and procured technology grants
+- Developed partnerships with Google, Salesforce, and Canva, and procured technology grants that enabled the organization to take advantage of these tools to develop new elements in an effective manner
-- Oversee the implementation of the marketing strategy
+- Responsible for motivating and directing over 30 volunteers toward achieving the goals and strategies of the organization
-- Part of the executive team managing 30+ volunteers

 ### **[Australian Red Cross](https://www.redcross.org.au/){:target="_blank"}** `Currenty Serving`
 ```